 The tour ended and everyone deboarded, seemingly satiated.
 But I wasn’t impressed, and the steep $36 that I paid felt like money wasted.

 Hear me out.
 Though dark outside, it was still quite warm, and I hated having to wear a mask throughout the tour.
-The mask mandate made sense considering that we were sequestered together in close quarters on a trolley, but it was my last evening in Charleston, and enough was enough.
+The mask mandate made sense considering that we were sequestered together in close quarters on a trolley, but it was my last evening in Savannah, and enough was enough.
 Additionally, the narrator at the Chandlery, a cross between Quint from “Jaws” and the Old Man from Hemingway’s seafaring novel, sounded like he was speaking with a mouth full of marbles.
 I caught nary a word of what he said.
 Also, I sat on a park bench earlier that evening to bide my time, as I had arrived downtown a bit early, and said bench was apparently adorned with fresh bird droppings that I somehow failed to notice.
 I didn’t discover this for myself until I stopped off for a call of nature prior to the ghost tour, and scrubbing off the bird shit stain with a wet paper towel only drew additional attention to the stain’s existence.
 I had struck up a conversation with a rather lovely young lady early in the tour.
 The evening seemed promising, but when she turned sour towards me later on, I can now only presume it is because she had later noticed the wet spot and assumed I had fouled myself.

 My bad mood, coupled with poor acoustics of the too-staged theatricality of the experience, surely contributed to my dislike of the tour.
 The commentary was spirited enough.
 Maybe one of the low-key walking tours would have been more my style?

 This leads to the other kind of shit – bullshit.
 The ghost tour occurred on the same day as my visit to Fort Pulaski, which was capped off with my car overheating.
-Filling the radiator with water as I left the Fort meant that I was able to make the 30-minute drive back to my hotel without issue; the car’s temperature gauge stayed at normal levels, so as I returned to my hotel for a shower and photo downloading session prior to dinner and the ghost tour, my thought was that perhaps the coolant was just low from a pinpoint leak or a loose hose, so the short drive to River Street and back would go without issue, and I would simply stop by a quick lube place on my way out of town the next morning to see if anything needed to be tightened or topped off.
+Filling the radiator with water as I left the Fort meant that I was able to make the 30-minute drive back to my hotel without issue; the car’s temperature gauge stayed at normal levels, so as I returned to my hotel for a shower and photo downloading session prior to dinner and the ghost tour, my thought was that perhaps the coolant was just low from a pinpoint leak or a loose hose, so the short drive to River Street and back would go without issue, and I would be able to simply stop by a quick lube place on my way out of town the next morning to see if anything needed to be tightened or topped off.

 Alas, no. Even though I topped off the car with more water en route to River Street that evening, it almost overheated again.
 As such, I parked a few blocks inland, lest it overheat in a downtown parking garage.
 I had a gallon of water to pour in the car for the return trip, but was nervous enough that I was surely on edge until I sat down (on that shitty park bench) to kill some time prior to the ghost tour.